Shikaga/PitchBlackAnalysis/index.md

 The slipping mask
 -----------------

 So, Riddick is a villain, a ruthless killer, who cares only about his own survival.
-A stone cold badass, who leaves no one in doubt of who is in charge.
+A stone cold badass, who leaves everyone in no doubt of his own selfishness.

 Not quite.
-While a cursory glance of Riddick's character in may lead you to this conclusion it is a lot more complicated than that.
+While a cursory glance of Riddick's character in may lead you to this conclusion, things are a lot more complicated than that.

-For one thing, while Riddick tries at all times to play the part of a merciless convict, he is not, at least not in *Pitch Black*.
+For one thing, while Riddick tries at all times to play the part of a merciless convict, he isn't, at least not in *Pitch Black*.

 Throughout the film, this mask slips, showing the weak, self doubting character beneath.
 While he tries not to let other see him in these moments of weaknesses, he doesn't always succeed, and the audience can tell.